Gravitational axial perturbations and quasinormal modes of loop quantum black holes: Acknowledgments

 F. A. Brito and M. B. Cruz acknowledge Brazilian National Research Council by the financial support.
 C. A. S. Silva acknowledges F. A. Brito by his hospitality at Campina Grande Federal University.
+The authors acknowledge the anonymous referee for the comments and suggestions